 - It keeps well for a week or two in the refrigerator.
 But really, I've had it more than that.
 And you can freeze it for a few months.

-But, my favorite way to eat it might be as a romesco dip with potato wedges, like in the image below.
-Bake the potatoes as directed in the Parmesan Baked Potatoes recipe, and then dip them in the homemade tomato sauce at room temperature.
+- Romesco dip: serve it as part of an appetizer plate or cheese board with olive oil crackers, pita chips, or crudites.
+With potato wedges, like in the image below.
+Bake the potatoes as directed in the Parmesan Baked Potatoes recipe, then dip them in the homemade tomato sauce at room temperature.

 - Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!